And now for the weather on Mars, courtesy of new NASA lander

 - He threw away a napkin at a hockey game.
 It was used to charge him in a 1993 murder.

 InSight landed near the Mars equator in November.
-NASA’s Curiosity rover is also providing weather updates, while roaming around Mars.
+NASA’s Curiosity rover also gives weather updates, while roaming around Mars about 340 miles (550 kilometers) away.